mozilla/open-leadership-training-series/_articles/running-awesome-community-events/event-planning-and-facilitation.md

 following: _articles/running-awesome-community-events/event-follow-up.md
 summary: "Learn how to facilitate the logistical and interpersonal elements of a face-to-face event, delegating responsibility according to the strengths of your community and its contributors."
 prereq: "Plans for convening a face-to-face event in support of your project"
-format: >
-  *   Assemble a team of co-facilitators for your event (as needed).
+format: "With your team of co-facilitators, build materials and plan for your upcoming event"

-  *   Create and continuously update a facilitation planning checklist issue in GitHub.

-  *   Create and continuously update a "day-of" facilitating checklist issue in GitHub.

-  *   Build out the materials you need for your event.

-  *   Facilitate your event.
 materials: "Paper, markers, access to your GitHub project repo"
 ---
 * TOC
 {:toc}

-* * *

-### 7.3.1\.
-Event planning
+### Event Planning

 After you’ve created a convening checklist outlining what you need to do to hold your event, it’s time to get to the nitty gritty of how you’ll meet those needs.
 You need to pay attention to both preparing for the event and running it on the day it happens.
 Think of convening as the big picture preparation you need to do beforehand to host an event, and think of this “day of” work as event-planning - breaking down and accounting for the specifics of what will happen when onsite during the event.